ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

 name
-  Name of the RACF profile to retrieve information about.
+  The RACF profile name to retrieve.

-  Can be a user ID or group name depending on the :emphasis:`scope` parameter.
+  For :emphasis:`profile\_type=user`\ , this must be a single user ID.

+  For :emphasis:`profile\_type=group`\ , this must be a single group name.

+  The name is case\-insensitive and will be normalized to uppercase before execution.

+  The name must be a single continuous string with no spaces or blank characters.

   | **required**: True
   | **type**: str

-scope
-  Whether to retrieve information about a user or a group profile.
+profile_type
+  Specifies the type of RACF profile to retrieve information about.

+  When :emphasis:`profile\_type=user`\ , retrieves user profile information using the LISTUSER command.

+  When :emphasis:`profile\_type=group`\ , retrieves group profile information using the LISTGRP command.

   | **required**: True
   | **type**: str